Export Import Price Report

 The prices of most of the commodities surveyed for the Export Import Price Report are collected monthly, usually over a three-week period.
 In an effort to minimize respondent burden, prices are collected less frequently when price changes occur at other intervals (e.g. quarterly).

 The price information collected relates to transactions which take place within the month in question.
-Ideally, transaction prices are reported for the 15th of the month or the nearest business day for comparable transactions.
-Commodity specialists obtain, from each of the sampled respondents, price observations for each product selected as being exported or imported under a specific HS commodity category.
+Ideally, transaction prices are reported for the 15th of the month or the nearest prior business day for comparable transactions.
+Commodity specialists obtain, from each of the sampled respondents, price observations for each product selected as being exported and imported under a specific HS commodity category.
 As such, they discuss with each respondent the different varieties of products that they trade and the different terms of sale.
 The terms of sale that apply must be specified for each price quotation (e.g., unit of measure, currency of transaction, country of origin or destination, price base, pricing method, mode of transportation).
-In most cases, the specific quotation chosen pertains to the trade of a representative commodity to a major customer.
+In most cases, the specific quotation chosen pertains to the trade of a representative commodity to a major type of customer.

 During this preliminary contact with respondents, the importance of obtaining prices for actual transactions is stressed.
 If an enterprise posts regular list prices from which discounts are typically applied, then the prices collected should reflect these discounts, whether they vary continuously with each trade or whether there are standard rates of discount depending on the class of customer, size of order or so on.
-In the validation of the supplied price quotations, one of the most important concerns is that the prices quoted are what actually prevail in the market.
+In the subsequent validation of the regularly supplied price quotations, one of the most important concerns is that the prices quoted are what actually prevail in the market.
 For this reason the commodity specialists try to ensure that their contact inside the enterprise is someone who can supply that information.

 Export and import prices should be reported at the seller's premises.
 This price excludes delivery costs such as freight, handling and insurance charges.
 Also, it excludes other charges related to the transaction such as taxes and duties.
 If price at sellers premises is not available respondents should report the price F.O.B.
 (Free on Board) place of exit from Canada for exports and F.O.B. place of direct shipment to Canada for imports.